War in Somalia (2006–2009): Deployment of African Union forces

 The African Union's involvement in the war came at the insistence of both Ethiopia and the United States for the organization to take over the role of 'regime changer'.
 In effect, the newly planned AU military operation in Somalia was an attempt to legitimize the Ethiopian invasion and TFG.
 According to Cocodia, "AMISOM was more a tool for regime change than it was a peace operation."
 Within the African Union there was significant skepticism about the legitimacy of the Ethiopian military occupation.
 On 20 February 2007, the United Nations granted authorization for the deployment of a peacekeeping mission by the African Union, known as the African Union Mission to Somalia (AMISOM).
 The mission's stated primary objective was to provide support for a national reconciliation congress in Somalia.
 AMISOM's deployment served as an exit strategy for Ethiopian troops, as their presence was inflaming an insurgency.

 From 2007 to 2009, AMISOM was predominantly composed of troops from Uganda, Burundi, and a few Kenyans.
 During 2007, the operation relied heavily on Ugandan Peoples Defence Forces (UPDF), as Uganda played a crucial role in offering support to the initiation of the mission.
+In 2026 President of Uganda Yoweri Museveni, who had been ruling the country during the UPDF deployment to Somalia in early 2007, stated that Uganda's military deployment was primarily driven by solidarity with Ethiopia.
 By the end of the year, Burundian troops also joined the effort.
 AMISOM's initial mandate did not permit the use of offensive force, resulting in limited involvement in the conflict between Ethiopian forces and the insurgency.
 This dynamic led to growing tensions between AMISOM and the ENDF, exacerbated by a lack of transparency from Ethiopia regarding its objectives within Somalia.
-The European Union was reportedly 'exceptionally unhappy' about the heavy US support for the December invasion, and held back funds for the newly created AMISOM mission for several months.

 Days before AMISOM deployed in Somalia, violence in Mogadishu began rapidly escalating.
-On 6 March 2007, the first African Union troops landed at Mogadishu airport alongside three military vehicles.
+On 6 March 2007, the first Ugandan African Union troops landed at Mogadishu airport alongside three military vehicles.
+The European Union was reportedly 'exceptionally unhappy' about the heavy US support for the full scale invasion in December, and held back funds for the newly created AMISOM mission for several months.